417: Crash of the Moons

 Oh, it’s the Mall of America.

-The Mall of America is the largest shopping mall in the United States and one of the largest in the world.
-It has more than 400 stores, an aquarium, a bowling alley, a full-scale amusement park including a roller coaster, and other attractions too numerous to mention.
+The Mall of America is the second largest shopping mall in the United States (after the King of Prussia Mall outside of Philadelphia) and one of the largest in the world.
+It has more than 500 stores, an aquarium, a bowling alley, a full-scale amusement park including a roller coaster, and other attractions too numerous to mention.
 It is located in Bloomington, Minnesota, just outside Minneapolis.

 [Lightning.]
 Frau Blücher!